Madison Symmetric Torus: Charge exchange recombination spectroscopy and ion Doppler spectroscopy

 Fusion plasmas are typically generated from ionization of a neutral gas.
-In most cases, an isotope of hydrogen — called deuterium — is used as the plasma fuel.
+In most cases, deuterium is used as the plasma fuel.
 These plasmas are therefore primarily made up of deuterium ions (plus electrons), and it is necessary to diagnose the behavior of these ions if the relevant plasma physics is to be understood.
 However, in any fusion device, other types of ions ("impurities") are also present.
 These exist naturally due to the inability to achieve a perfect vacuum in a fusion reactor before fueling.
 Thus, materials such as water vapor, nitrogen, and carbon will be found in small amounts in typical plasma discharges.
 Impurities may also be generated during plasma discharges due to plasma-wall interactions.

 These interactions primarily cause material from the wall to be ejected into the plasma through sputtering.
 In the Madison Symmetric Torus (MST), properties of the impurity ions (e.g. carbon, oxygen, etc.) are closely linked to properties of the deuterium ions as a result of strong interaction between the ion species.
 Thus, impurity ion measurements can, in principle, provide direct information about the deuterium ions.
 Measurements of the impurity ion temperature (Ti) and flow velocity (vi) are obtained on MST using Charge Exchange Recombination Spectroscopy, or CHERS.

 The CHERS process can be broken down into two separate steps: Charge Exchange and Radiative Decay.
 In the first stage, an electron is transferred from a neutral atom (e.g. deuterium) to an impurity ion that has no electrons (e.g. C+6).

 During this transfer, the electron typically winds up in an excited state (high energy level) of the impurity ion.
 As the electron decays down to the ground state (minimum energy level), energy conservation requires radiation to be emitted by the impurity ion.
 This emission has discrete values of energy, or wavelength, which correspond to the energy differences between the initial and final atomic levels of a particular electron transition.
 For example, consider charge exchange between a deuterium atom and a C+6 ion: if the electron is transferred to the n=7 energy level of the carbon ion, then the ion will emit radiation at discrete energies given by the difference in energy between the n=7 and n=6 levels, the n=6 and n=5 levels, the n=5 and n=4 levels, and so on (down to n=1).
 This line emission is Doppler-broadened as a result of ion thermal motion, and Doppler-shifted as a result of ion flow.
 The Doppler shift causes the emission to be blue-shifted (towards shorter wavelength/higher frequency) if the ions are moving towards the point of observation, or red-shifted (towards longer wavelength/lower frequency) if the flow is away from the point of observation.
 Measurements of the carbon emission line shape are therefore used to extract values for the impurity ion temperature and velocity.